software-fool/fruitpile/README.md

 on my use case which may help to understand the design decisions I have made.

+### Why Fruitpile

+The name Fruitpile comes from the notion that the artifacts are the _fruits_ of our labours and a _pile_ is simply a heap collection of things.
+Essentially a heap of stuff which seems pretty apposite.

 ## States

 In my use case what was needed was the ability to take builds directly